KSP-KOS/KOS/doc/source/structures/collections/list.rst

     :return: :struct:`Scalar`

     This is the same as :meth:`FIND(item)`, except that it searches backward instead of forward through the list.
-It finds the lastmost element that is equal to the item.
+It finds the last element that is equal to the item.

 .. method:: List:LASTINDEXOF(item)